 School district maintains uptime with Xiotech, DataCore

-The Barren County, Ky., school district discovered it could make good use of management features such as thin provisioning and remote mirroring
+The Barren County, Ky., school district discovered it could make good use of management features such as thin provisioning and remote mirroring even if they're not included natively with its storage arrays.

 As part of a virtualization project, the district installed an Emprise 5000 storage system from Xiotech Corp. and DataCore Software Corp.'s SANmelody software to increase uptime and decrease the impact of maintenance on its users.